microsoftgraph/entra-powershell/module/Entra/docs/New-EntraApplication.md

 ```

 ### -Oauth2AllowUrlPathMatching
-Specifies whether, as part of OAuth 2.0 token requests, Azure AD will allow path matching of the redirect URI against the application's replyUrls.
+Specifies whether, as part of OAuth 2.0 token requests, Microsoft Entra ID will allow path matching of the redirect URI against the application's replyUrls.
 The default is false.

 ```yaml